 Most people are afraid to say no. Maybe you don’t want to let people down.
 Maybe you are uncomfortable with the word no. I don’t know.
-Doesn’t matter, really.
+It doesn’t matter, really.
 What matters is this: If you keep saying yes, you’re living someone else’s life.
 Think about it.
 Deep down, we all know that it’s true.
 We’re not even in control of our own time.
 Want to be in full control of your life?
 Say no to a million things and yes to a few things that matter.

 - Relying On Your Memory

 Not writing down your thoughts, ideas, tasks, etc, is insane.
 Why?
-Because you’re wasting a lot of brain power when you rely on your memory.
+Because you’re wasting a lot of brainpower when you rely on your memory.
 When you write everything down, you can use your brainpower for other things.
 Like solving problems.
 That’s actually useful and advances your career.

 - Neglecting Your Personal Education

 “Woohoo!
 I finished college.
 Goodbye lame old books!”
 Who learns one thing and stops forever?
 I don’t even know why we have that idea planted in our brain.
 I always thought that learning stops when you get out of school.
 But the truth is: Your life stops when learning stops.
 Invest in yourself.
 Learn something.
 Read books.
 Get courses.
 Watch videos.
 Do it from home or go places.
 It doesn’t matter.
 Just learn new things.
 You’ll be more productive and more excited about life.